"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 PRINIVIL may be administered alone or with other antihypertensive agents [see Clinical Studies].

 Acute Myocardial Infarction

-PRINIVIL is indicated for the treatment of hemodynamically stable patients within 24 hours of acute myocardial infarction, to improve survival.
-Patients should receive, as appropriate, the standard recommended treatments such as thrombolytics, aspirin and beta-blockers.
+PRINIVIL is indicated for the reduction of mortality in treatment of hemodynamically stable patients within 24 hours of acute myocardial infarction.
+Patients should receive, as appropriate, the standard recommended treatments such as thrombolytics, aspirin and beta-blockers [see Clinical Studies].

 DOSAGE AND ADMINISTRATION

 Initial therapy in adults: The recommended initial dose is 10 mg once a day.
 Adjust dosage according to blood pressure response.
 The usual dosage range is 20 to 40 mg per day administered in a single daily dose.
 Doses up to 80 mg have been used but do not appear to give a greater effect.

 If blood pressure is not controlled with PRINIVIL alone, a low dose of a diuretic may be added. (e.g., hydrochlorothiazide 12.5 mg).